What Does COI Mean In Real Estate?

 On any COI, the certificate holder is the entity that requests evidence of someone’s coverage.
 You will actually be listed on the official document as a way of linking you to the request and to information about the policy.
 The “job” of a certificate holder is to receive the COI and validate that it meets their needs for the job or contract in question.

-How myCOI Makes Real Estate COI Compliance a Cinch
+How myCOI Can Help With Your Real Estate COI Management

-Collecting, verifying, organizing, and managing the timelines for COIs from various tenants, contractors, or third parties, can become overwhelming. myCOI is a state-of-the-art insurance certificate management platform that can help you streamline your efforts, improving your efficiency when it comes to compliance and reducing your overall level of financial risk.
-Contact us today to learn more.
+myCOI brings certificate of insurance management to a whole new level.
+We are a state-of-the-art insurance certificate management platform that can help you streamline your efforts, improving your efficiency when it comes to compliance and reducing your overall level of financial risk.

 Previous Page Next Page